projectcontour/contour/design/session-affinity.md

 This seems reasonable as the fragility with session affinity means there is little value in persisting this cookie for days or weeks -- it does not represent a login token -- only a handle to in memory state on the target backend.
 Further, there is no reasonable `Expires` value as none are correct;
 If the cookie expires too shortly then sessions will be abruptly lost.
-If the cookie's expiry is too long then we risk imbalancing the backend as sessions will be naturally attracted to the longest living server in the group.
+If the cookie's expiry is too long then we risk unbalancing the backend as sessions will be naturally attracted to the longest living server in the group.
 Making this value configurable simply pushes this insoluble problem to our users.
 - Path: `/`.
 The cookie applies to all routes on this virtual host in the hope that other `strategy: Cookie` backends, assuming they dispatch to the same set of servers will share the same affinity cookie.